mks-plex/plex/README.md

 # The Philosophy Behind plex

-plex returns an estimate of an algorithm's average-case time complexity.
-This is done by randomly  generating input arrays.
-Each permutation of a given input array is as likely to appears as another randomly generated input array, therefore we can say we return the average-case time complexity.
+plex returns an estimate of an algorithm's average-case time complexity by randomly  generating input arrays.
+Each permutation of a given input array is as likely to appear as another randomly generated input array.
+Therefore, we can say that we return the average-case time complexity.

 # Clone the Repository